Endorsements for Phil Theis to be the next EPA Section Manager

 From Rick Rosen, K1DS

-I have known Phil Theis, K3TUF, for the past ten years through our radio club and from working together with him on various projects, meetings and conferences related to amateur radio.
+I have known Phil Theis, K3TUF, for the past twelve years through our radio club and from working together with him on various projects, meetings and conferences related to amateur radio.
 His ham radio career is long and complete with all types of communication activity, including HF bands, DX, FM and repeaters and VHF, UHF and microwave activity.
 Phil is on the air almost daily and is very active in many of the on-the-air contests.
-He has qualities that make him an excellent candidate for Section Communications Manager based on his experience, technical knowledge, communications skills and social savvy.
+He has qualities that make him an excellent candidate for Atlantic Division Director based on his experience, technical knowledge, communications skills and social savvy.
 He has been a liaison to the ARRL for our club for many years and is on a first name basis with the majority of the ARRL leadership, including our current and most recent presidents.
 He travels throughout the region to many of the radio club activities and has made presentations on a number of technical and communications topics.
 He has presented several talks to regional conferences on the frontiers of radio technology.
 His XYL, Claire, is also a licensed amateur and she is also an active participant in many of the same activities with him.
 He has the time, energy, capability and know-how to support the hobby and the efforts of the ARRL, regional radio-related activities and individual licensees.
-I fully endorse him, without reservation, for the SM position.
+I fully endorse him, without reservation, for the Director position.

 Rick Rosen, K1DS